Frankie & Johnny...

 Plebs series 2

-Neil is currently appearing in the new series of ITV2 sitcom Plebs.
+Neil was recently in the new series of ITV2 sitcom Plebs.

 Plebs follows three desperate young men from the suburbs as they try to get laid, hold down jobs and climb the social ladder in the big city – a city that happens to be Ancient Rome.